royemosby/RoR-Newsroom/README.md

 7. The platform also allows for updates to be attached to published articles.

 ![Article Lifecycle](README_assets/Article-Lifecycle.jpeg)

-Distilled, the authorizations include:

-- Create
-- Approve
-- Assign
-- Edit (includes revise)
-- Review
-- Publish
-- Update

-Since users often perform more than one task in the course of a workflow, they can be assigned several authorizations from which to work.
-For example, an editor can approve, assign, review, and publish an article.
-This precludes them from creating new articles or directly editing them (feedback is provided through review notes that reference the article draft)

 ## How to install (on local system)